usgs/earthquake-processing-formats/format-docs/TravelTimeRequest.md

 * Type - A string indicating the type of request, "Standard", "Plot", or "PlotStatistics".
 The default is "Standard"
-* Distance -  A number containing the source-receiver distance in degrees.
-* Elevation - A number containing the receiver elevation relative to the WGS84 datum in kilometers.
+* Source -  A [TravelTimeSource](TravelTimeSource.md) object containing the geographic source information
+* Recievers - An array of [TravelTimeReciever](TravelTimeReciever.md) objects containing the geographic distance (or reciever information) to request travel time information for.

 **Optional Input Values:**

-* Latitude - A number containing the geographic receiver latitude in degrees.
-* Longitude - A number containing the geographic receiver longitude in degrees.
+* EarthModel - A string containing the earth model to use, defaults to the AK135 earth model.
+* PhaseTypes - An array of strings listing the phase types desired.
+Defaults to all phases.
+* ReturnAllPhases - A boolean flag that indicates whether to return all phases, defaults to false.
+* ReturnBackBranches - A boolean flag that indicates whether to return all arrivals of all phases, defaults to false.
+* ConvertTectonic - A boolean flag that indicates whether to convert tectonic phases (Pb to Pg and Sb to Sg), defaults to false.

 **Output Values:**

 The following are values that are **required** be provided as part of a the travel time request information returned.

-* Data - An array of [TravelTimeData](TravelTimeData.md) or
-[TravelTimePlotData](TravelTimePlotData.md) objects containing the requested travel time information.
+* Data - An array of [TravelTimeReciever](TravelTimeReciever.md) objects containing the reciever and requested travel time information.